WorkOfStan/mycms/README.md

 The `composer install` command will load the library's files into `./vendor/godsdev/mycms/`.
 The library's classes are in `./vendor/godsdev/mycms/classes/` and most of them are use prefix `My`.

-To customize the project, create your own classes as children inheriting MyCMS' classes in the `./classes/` directory and name them it without the initial `My` in its name.
+To customize the project, create your own classes as children inheriting MyCMS' classes in the `./classes/` directory and name them without the initial `My` in its name.

 ```php
 $MyCMS = new \GodsDev\MyCMS\MyCMS(